 The first fruits of our labor arrived in 1990 with a modest crop that was sold to neighboring winemakers.
 With an average yield of less than two tons per acre, we recognized that this was no “get rich quick” scheme.
 By 1991, Michael Trujillo of Karl Lawrence Cellars had discovered the unique quality of our fruit for inclusion in his new wine venture.
 The following year, Ann Colgin selected our vineyard as the sole source for her signature wine, and continued to purchase Herb Lamb fruit for the next 15 years.

 With much encouragement, we took the leap from grape grower to wine brand in 1997 when we produced our first 50 cases of HL Vineyards Cabernet Sauvignon to rave reviews.
 We chose winemaker Micheal Trujillo to help craft our wines and have been blessed with his expertise ever since.
 Sustainable with minimum intervention, our vineyard is farmed with respect for the land and animals who inhabit it.
 Herb Lamb Vineyards is certified as both Napa Green and Fish Friendly Farming.
-We now produce only 200-300 cases of HL Vineyards Cabernet Sauvignon annually from the same fews rows of our north-east facing hillside estate vineyard, and pride ourselves on offering distinctive wines year after year.
+Only 200-300 cases of HL Vineyards Cabernet Sauvignon were produced annually from the same few rows of our north-east facing hillside estate vineyard, creating vintage-distinctive wines year after year.

 Herb Lamb Vineyards is owned by Herb's widow, Jennifer Lamb, who continues to nurture this cool-climate hillside property that consistently produces some of the finest wines in the Valley.
 Originally from Pasadena, with no prior agricultural background, she attended Cal Poly San Luis Obispo in the early '70s as an Ag Science major where she raised hogs and farmed row crops.
 There, she met the Aggie of her dreams, Napa native Herb, who after graduation took her home to his sleepy community of Napa Valley to start a life together in agriculture.
 They quickly established jobs in the growing wine industry, gaining valuable connections and knowledge.